japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 === [[_statusTracker]] Creating SparkStatusTracker

-`SparkContext` creates a link:spark-sparkcontext-SparkStatusTracker.adoc#creating-instance[SparkStatusTracker] (with itself and the <<_statusStore, AppStatusStore>>).
+`SparkContext` creates a spark-sparkcontext-SparkStatusTracker.md#creating-instance[SparkStatusTracker] (with itself and the <<_statusStore, AppStatusStore>>).

 === [[_progressBar]] Creating ConsoleProgressBar

-`SparkContext` creates the optional link:spark-sparkcontext-ConsoleProgressBar.adoc#creating-instance[ConsoleProgressBar] when link:spark-webui-properties.adoc#spark.ui.showConsoleProgress[spark.ui.showConsoleProgress] property is enabled and the `INFO` logging level for `SparkContext` is disabled.
+`SparkContext` creates the optional spark-sparkcontext-ConsoleProgressBar.md#creating-instance[ConsoleProgressBar] when spark-webui-properties.md#spark.ui.showConsoleProgress[spark.ui.showConsoleProgress] property is enabled and the `INFO` logging level for `SparkContext` is disabled.

 === [[_ui]][[ui]] Creating SparkUI

-`SparkContext` creates a link:spark-webui-SparkUI.adoc#create[SparkUI] when link:spark-webui-properties.adoc#spark.ui.enabled[spark.ui.enabled] configuration property is enabled (i.e. `true`) with the following:
+`SparkContext` creates a spark-webui-SparkUI.md#create[SparkUI] when spark-webui-properties.md#spark.ui.enabled[spark.ui.enabled] configuration property is enabled (i.e. `true`) with the following:

 * <<_statusStore, AppStatusStore>>

-* Name of the Spark application that is exactly the value of xref:ROOT:SparkConf.adoc#spark.app.name[spark.app.name] configuration property
+* Name of the Spark application that is exactly the value of ROOT:SparkConf.md#spark.app.name[spark.app.name] configuration property

 * Empty base path

-NOTE: link:spark-webui-properties.adoc#spark.ui.enabled[spark.ui.enabled] Spark property is assumed enabled when undefined.
+NOTE: spark-webui-properties.md#spark.ui.enabled[spark.ui.enabled] Spark property is assumed enabled when undefined.

 CAUTION: FIXME Where's `_ui` used?

 A Hadoop configuration is created.
-See xref:ROOT:SparkContext.adoc#hadoopConfiguration[Hadoop Configuration].
+See ROOT:SparkContext.md#hadoopConfiguration[Hadoop Configuration].

 [[jars]]
 If there are jars given through the SparkContext constructor, they are added using `addJar`.

 [[files]]
-If there were files specified, they are added using xref:ROOT:SparkContext.adoc#addFile[addFile].
+If there were files specified, they are added using ROOT:SparkContext.md#addFile[addFile].

 At this point in time, the amount of memory to allocate to each executor (as `_executorMemory`) is calculated.
-It is the value of xref:executor:Executor.adoc#spark.executor.memory[spark.executor.memory] setting, or xref:ROOT:SparkContext.adoc#environment-variables[SPARK_EXECUTOR_MEMORY] environment variable (or currently-deprecated `SPARK_MEM`), or defaults to `1024`.
+It is the value of executor:Executor.md#spark.executor.memory[spark.executor.memory] setting, or ROOT:SparkContext.md#environment-variables[SPARK_EXECUTOR_MEMORY] environment variable (or currently-deprecated `SPARK_MEM`), or defaults to `1024`.

-`_executorMemory` is later available as `sc.executorMemory` and used for LOCAL_CLUSTER_REGEX, link:spark-standalone.adoc#SparkDeploySchedulerBackend[Spark Standalone's SparkDeploySchedulerBackend], to set `executorEnvs("SPARK_EXECUTOR_MEMORY")`, MesosSchedulerBackend, CoarseMesosSchedulerBackend.
+`_executorMemory` is later available as `sc.executorMemory` and used for LOCAL_CLUSTER_REGEX, spark-standalone.md#SparkDeploySchedulerBackend[Spark Standalone's SparkDeploySchedulerBackend], to set `executorEnvs("SPARK_EXECUTOR_MEMORY")`, MesosSchedulerBackend, CoarseMesosSchedulerBackend.

 The value of `SPARK_PREPEND_CLASSES` environment variable is included in `executorEnvs`.